Mehrads/Amazon-2024-ml-challenge/README.md

 where:
 - **Precision** = \( \frac{TP}{TP + FP} \)
 - **Recall** = \( \frac{TP}{TP + FN} \)

-## Submission Guidelines
-- Upload `test_out.csv` formatted exactly like `sample_test_out.csv`.
-- Ensure all test indices are included in the output.
-- Run the `sanity.py` checker to validate format before submission.

 ## Appendix: Allowed Units
 A mapping of entity types to their allowed units: